Sonia-corporation/sonia-discord/README.md

 This count as a DM response for Sonia, so prepare to have a friendly message dedicated to you.
 Special commands will be handled on the first hand.

+When a newcomer joins the channel, Sonia will send a friendly message to welcome him.

 __Example:__

 `@Sonia-il-est-midi yo`